Old rule, when you've struck gold (see yesterday's post) it may well be a lode ... always revisit the scene of the strike the next day!

 There was clearly some theatrical connection, for Thomas was said to have been 'formerly call boy' at the Theatre, his brother Michael (d 19 October 1825) had been 'of the Brighton Glee Club' and his father appears to have been in charge of the redecorating of the house ...

 He was still at Brighton in 1830, but in 1831 I spy him playing Basilio in The Barber of Seville, and painting scenery for pantomime at London's East End Pavilion Theatre.
 Ah!
 Was this when he lived in the Commercial Road?
 By 1833, we can read appreciative comments on his 'new and classical drop scene' and see him designing at Newcastle.
 It was in 1834, however, that he got thoroughly under way.
 He was engaged in his triple function on the York circuit -- Hull, Leeds, York -- where he made his debut as Hawthorne in Love in a Village.
-Mr Edmunds played Meadows and his wife as Rosetta.
+Mr Edmunds played Meadows and his wife was Rosetta.
 Mrs Edmunds was the former Mary Cawse of the principal London Theatres.
 Whose story is here:

 https://kurtofgerolstein.blogspot.com/2023/01/the-misses-cawse-unlike-as-two-beans-in.html